johnflavin/flavin-tools/README.md

 This script is a little old, but it does work.
 It could probably use a once-over, though.
 For instance, right now it relies on having the API keys in a file.
 Today I'd probably keep those in the keychain and use the `security` command to get them out.

+## homebrew-update.sh
+Update everything I have installed from homebrew.

+I typically run this via a launch agent, which I have also included in the `LaunchAgents` directory.
+It runs every hour to keep everything up-to-date.

+### Known limitations
+The launch agent hard-codes the path to the script and the path to the output logs on my machine.
+It is certainly not directly applicable to anyone else.
+But it can easily be adapted to another environment.

+Perhaps one day I'll see if I can figure out a way to make those translatable elsewhere.